SimoneRebora/Wattpad_analysis/reverse_engineering_syuzhet.md

 ### 2. Isolate the passage of interest

-The convention is the following:<br/> - numbers in the "passage\_ids" variable should be the two extremes of the passage<br/> - in the following example, then, the attention is focused on the passage between the first paragraph of the seventh chapter of the first book, and the 66th paragraph of the tenth chapter of the first book <br/> (of course, the values can be changed according to your needs)
+The convention is the following:<br/> - numbers in the "passage\_ids" variable should be the two extremes of the passage<br/> - in the following example, then, the attention is focused on the passage between the first paragraph of the seventh chapter of the first book, and the 66th paragraph of the tenth chapter of the first book (i.e. between the seventh and tenth chapter of "Pride and Prejudice") <br/> (of course, the values can be changed according to your needs)

 ``` r
 passage_ids <- c("1_7_1", "1_10_66")